 • Ask about barriers and fencing—many jurisdictions require specific fence heights, self-closing gates, and sometimes alarms on doors leading to the pool area.

 • Check utility locations by requesting a utility locate service.
-You must know where gas, electric, water, and sewer lines run before excavating.
+The location of gas, electric, water, and sewer lines must be confirmed before excavation begins.

-Making sure your project is fully compliant from the start saves you from expensive corrections later and ensures your pool area is safe and legal.
+Ensuring the project is fully compliant from the start saves homeowners from expensive corrections later and ensures the pool area is safe and legal.

 3. Detailed Site Preparation

-When you start to check level of grade to set height for pool shell, you’re really establishing the finished height of the pool in relation to the rest of your yard and any planned decking.
+When contractors check the level of grade to set height for pool shell, they are establishing the finished height of the pool in relation to the rest of the yard and any planned decking.
 This is a crucial step:

-• Use a laser level or transit to mark a consistent reference height on stakes around the site.
+• A laser level or transit is used to mark a consistent reference height on stakes around the site.

-• Consider drainage and slope away from the pool so water doesn’t pool around the shell or your home’s foundation.
+• Drainage and slope away from the pool must be considered so water does not pool around the shell or the home’s foundation.

-• Removing stumps and vegetation early, and having the tree vendor leave the stump at 3–4’ height, gives your equipment something to grab onto, making the removal much easier.
+• Removing stumps and vegetation early, and having the tree vendor leave the stump at 3–4′ height, gives equipment something to grab onto, making removal much easier.

-Once the topsoil is scraped off and the working area is clearly defined, you can begin setting corner stakes, confirming square for pool shell excavation, and running string lines.
-Taking the extra time now to double-check measurements and diagonals ensures that the pool will sit correctly in its final position and that your coping and decking will look even and professional.
+Once topsoil is scraped off and the working area is clearly defined, contractors begin setting corner stakes, confirming square for pool shell excavation, and running string lines.
+Taking extra time to double-check measurements and diagonals ensures the pool will sit correctly in its final position and that coping and decking will look even and professional.

 4. Using Heavy Equipment Safely and Efficiently

-Your equipment list—16 metric ton excavator with a 28’ reach and rubber track loader with a 68” bucket—is more than just a convenience; it’s what allows you to move large volumes of soil and heavy materials safely.
+The equipment involved—16 metric ton excavator with a 28′ reach and rubber track loader with a 68″ bucket—is what allows contractors to move large volumes of soil and heavy materials safely.

-• Plan your dump truck or dumpster locations so that excavated soil and stumps can be removed without blocking access to the hole.
+• Dump truck and dumpster placement should be planned so that excavated soil and stumps can be removed without blocking site access.

-• Keep the job site organized.
-Designate areas for base stone, backfill material, and equipment pads so you’re not constantly moving materials around.
+• Job site organization is important.
+Designated areas for base stone, backfill material, and equipment pads reduce unnecessary material handling.

-As you mark the hash marks for the excavator per dig sheet, you are essentially creating depth and contour guides.
-These marks keep the excavation accurate and match the specified shape and stepped depths on the dig sheet.
-Constantly updating these hash marks during excavation reduces the chance of over-digging, which would require additional stone and time.
+When contractors mark the hash marks for the excavator per dig sheet, they are creating depth and contour guides that keep the excavation accurate and matched to the shape and stepped depths specified.
+Constantly updating these hash marks during excavation reduces the chance of over-digging, which would require additional stone and time to correct.

 5. Excavation: Going from Lawn to Pool Hole

-When shell excavation begins, the process can feel dramatic.
+When shell excavation begins, the transformation is dramatic.
 Lawn disappears and a large hole emerges quickly.
-Keep these points in mind:
+Key points during this phase:

-• Excavated dirt right into dump truck for removal is a clean and efficient method, preventing large soil piles from dominating your yard.
+• Loading excavated dirt directly into dump trucks is a clean and efficient method that prevents large soil piles from dominating the yard.

-• Getting down to grade requires patience—don’t rush the last few inches.
-Approach final grade slowly so you don’t remove too much material.
+• Getting down to grade requires patience—the last few inches should be approached slowly to avoid removing too much material.

-• Stone in base with 2×4’s being screed for level is where precision really matters.
-A well-prepared base ensures the pool shell has continuous support.
+• Stone in base screeded with 2×4’s for level is where precision really matters.
+A well-prepared base ensures the pool shell has continuous, even support.

 6. Handling and Setting the Fiberglass Pool Shell

-• Spreader bar on bucket ready to pick up pool shell ensures that lifting forces are balanced and that the shell does not twist or flex excessively.
+• The spreader bar on the bucket ensures that lifting forces are balanced and that the shell does not twist or flex excessively during movement.

-• Fastening straps to embedded chains on shell and fastening shackles should be done carefully, double-checking that everything is secure before lifting.
+• Fastening straps to embedded chains on shell and securing shackles should be done carefully, with all connections double-checked before lifting begins.

-• When picking up the pool shell and turning vertical for transport, move slowly and keep bystanders at a safe distance.
+• When picking up the pool shell and turning vertical for transport, movement should be slow and deliberate, with bystanders kept at a safe distance.

-As you transport the pool vertically and place the pool in the excavated hole, communication between the operator and spotters on the ground is critical.
-Use clear hand signals or radios so everyone knows when the shell is moving, when to stop, and when adjustments are needed.
+As the shell is transported vertically and placed into the excavated hole, communication between the equipment operator and spotters on the ground is critical.
+Clear hand signals or radios should be used so everyone is coordinated throughout the lift and placement.

-Once the shell is in place, checking bottom for voids ensures there is uniform contact between the shell and the stone base.
-Any hollow areas should be corrected immediately by slightly lifting that section of the shell and adding stone.
-After that, pool set in hole checking for level confirms that the shell is within acceptable tolerances—often not exceeding 1” over 40’.
+Once the shell is in place, checking the bottom for voids ensures there is uniform contact between the shell and the stone base.
+Any hollow areas must be corrected immediately by slightly lifting that section of the shell and adding stone.
+After that, checking the pool in hole for level confirms the shell is within acceptable tolerances—typically not exceeding 1″ over 40′.

 7. Backfilling and Structural Support

-The backfill material you choose plays a huge role in the long-term performance of the pool.
-As noted, stone for backfilling, do not use sand—clean, angular stone compacts well, drains effectively, and supports the shell without trapping water against it.
+The backfill material chosen plays a major role in the long-term performance of the pool.
+As noted, stone should be used for backfilling—not sand.
+Clean, angular stone compacts well, drains effectively, and supports the shell without trapping water against it.

 Key practices during backfilling:

-• Backfill all the way around with a machine when possible to keep the forces on the shell even.
+• Backfilling all the way around with a machine when possible keeps forces on the shell even.

-• Install the 8” non-perfed pipe for hydrostatic wellpoint while backfilling.
-This is your relief point for groundwater and a valuable long-term safeguard.
+• The 8″ non-perfed pipe for hydrostatic wellpoint should be installed during backfilling.
+This provides a relief point for groundwater and is a valuable long-term safeguard.

-• Use T-boards in place to keep walls straight, spanning across the pool to maintain correct width and prevent inward pressure on the walls as stone is added.
+• T-boards in place to keep walls straight span across the pool to maintain correct width and prevent inward pressure on the walls as stone is added.

-It’s common to backfill in lifts, adding a portion of stone, lightly compacting, and then adding water inside the pool shell to match the level of the backfill.
-This approach keeps pressure balanced between inside and outside the pool, protecting the structure.
+Backfilling in lifts is standard practice—adding a portion of stone, lightly compacting, then adding water inside the pool shell to match the level of the backfill.
+This keeps pressure balanced between the inside and outside of the pool, protecting the shell structure.

 8. Plumbing Layout and Best Practices

-Your notes about pool plumbing with schedule 40 2” rigid pipe, propane tank and torch to heat pipes, and pipes heated to eliminate 90’s highlight a thoughtful hydraulic strategy.
+The use of schedule 40 2″ rigid pipe, a propane tank and torch to heat pipes, and heated pipes to eliminate 90° fittings reflects a thoughtful hydraulic approach.
 Gentle sweeps and minimal tight elbows improve water flow and reduce strain on the pump.

-• Keep plumbing ideally no more than 25’ from shell when possible, to maintain efficient circulation.
+• Keeping plumbing runs to no more than 25′ from the shell when possible maintains efficient circulation.

-• Clearly label suction and return lines, especially skimmer to pump, returns, and any vacuum or water feature lines.
+• All suction and return lines should be clearly labeled, including skimmer to pump, returns, and any vacuum or water feature lines.

-• The skimmer location on side wall to accept auto cover should be coordinated early so that cover tracks, skimmer height, and coping all work together.
+• The skimmer location on the side wall for the auto cover should be coordinated early so that cover tracks, skimmer height, and coping all work together.

-Installing lights and plumbing to shell, including installing the coupling and 90 for light, typically happens while the pool is partially backfilled.
-Make sure all fittings are properly solvent-welded, and double-check manufacturer instructions for tightening and sealing light niches and conduits.
+Installing lights and plumbing to the shell, including the coupling and 90 for the light niche, typically happens while the pool is partially backfilled.
+All fittings must be properly solvent-welded, and manufacturer instructions for tightening and sealing light niches and conduits must be followed precisely.

 9. Equipment Pad and System Setup

-Your equipment pads getting ready to be installed and leveled are the foundation for the operational side of the pool.
-Using AC pads or similar pre-formed slabs is a quick way to create a sturdy base.
+Equipment pads installed and leveled form the foundation for the operational side of the pool.
+Using pre-formed slabs—such as AC pads—is a quick and sturdy solution.

-• Pool pump, sized correctly for the volume and hydraulic layout.
+• Pool pump, sized correctly for the pool volume and hydraulic layout.

-• Filter, which might be cartridge, sand, or DE, selected based on your maintenance preference.
+• Filter, which may be cartridge, sand, or DE, selected based on maintenance preferences.

 • Sanitizer system, such as a saltwater chlorine generator or tablet feeder, to maintain safe water chemistry.

-Once the pool heater, filter, pump, and sanitizer are ready to be connected, take your time to align valves and unions so that future maintenance is straightforward.
-Keeping plumbing neat and accessible pays off every time you need to winterize, open the pool, or swap equipment.
+Once the pool heater, filter, pump, and sanitizer are ready to be connected, time should be taken to align valves and unions so that future maintenance is straightforward.
+Neat and accessible plumbing pays off every time the pool needs to be winterized, opened in spring, or have equipment serviced.

 10. Finishing Touches, Decking, and Landscaping

-After shell ready for water usually the next day, the fun part begins—shaping the outdoor living space around your new pool.
-Finishing touches might include:
+After the shell is ready for water—typically the next day—the focus shifts to shaping the outdoor living space around the new pool.
+Finishing touches may include:

-• Coping and decking: Concrete, pavers, or natural stone can create a clean transition from pool edge to deck.
-Make sure expansion joints and drainage are properly planned.
+• Coping and decking: Concrete, pavers, or natural stone create a clean transition from pool edge to deck.
+Expansion joints and drainage must be properly planned.

 • Landscaping: Plantings, mulch beds, and low-voltage lighting soften the hard edges of the build and make evenings around the pool feel inviting.

-• Furnishings and shade: Loungers, umbrellas, pergolas, and side tables transform the area into a true retreat where family and friends will want to gather.
+• Furnishings and shade: Loungers, umbrellas, pergolas, and side tables transform the area into a true retreat where family and friends will gather.

-Once the pool is filled, check all connections for leaks, verify that skimmers and returns operate correctly, and balance the water chemistry.
-This is also a good time to walk around the pool at night with the lights on, making sure visibility and illumination are what you want.
+Once the pool is filled, contractors check all connections for leaks, verify that skimmers and returns operate correctly, and balance the water chemistry.
+Walking around the pool at night with the lights on is also a good way to confirm visibility and illumination meet expectations.

 11. Ongoing Care and Maintenance Tips